jkrogager/VoigtFit/docs/index.rst

   and for some lines not covered by VALD the damping constants have been taken from the compilation of `Morton et al. 2003 <https://ui.adsabs.harvard.edu/#abs/2003ApJS..149..205M/abstract>`_.

+  When masking lines, any predefined masks in the spectral data (loaded with the add_data statement) are now retained.

 Installation instructions
 -------------------------